 First, EPON uses a point-to-multipoint topology instead of point–to-point in the outside plant.
 Thus it saves much of the cost of running fibre from every customer to the CO, installing active electronics at both ends of each fibre and managing all of the fibre connections at the CO.
 And EPON also eliminates active electronic components, such as regenerators and amplifiers, and replaces them with passive optical couplers that are less-expensive, simpler, and longer lived than active ones.
 As to the cost of expensive electronic components and lasers in the OLT, it will be shared over many subscribers not paid by each subscriber.

 Second, EPON offers high bandwidth to subscriber.
 The traffic rates of 1Gbps in downstream and return traffic of 800 Mbps have been achieved already.
 Compared with point–to-point technology, EPON is specially made to address the unique demands of the access work.
 So more bandwidth can be got by each subscriber.

 At last, the main advantage of EPON is that it can eliminate complex and expensive asynchronous transfer mode (ATM) and SONET elements and simplify the networks dramatically.
 Traditional telecom networks use a complex and multilayered architecture.
 While this architecture requires a router network to carry IP traffic, ATM switches to create virtual circuits, add/drop multiplexers (ADM) and digital cross-connects to manage SONET rings, and point-to-point DWDM optical links.

-EPON is suitable for Fiber-to-the-Home/Building/Business applications, including voice, data and video services.
+EPON is suitable for Fibre-to-the-Home/Building/Business applications, including voice, data and video services.
 EPON is a shared network but with much higher bandwidth.
-It’s a highly attractive access solution for service providers to extend fiber into the last mile because of low cost and good performance, resulting from their nature as passive networks, point-to-multipoint architecture, and native Ethernet protocol.
+It’s a highly attractive access solution for service providers to extend fibre into the last mile because of low cost and good performance, resulting from their nature as passive networks, point-to-multipoint architecture, and native Ethernet protocol.